Computing - Intent, Implementation and Impact

 Through discussion, demonstrations and feedback, children talk enthusiastically about Computing and understand the importance of this subject.
 They can talk with confidence about the topics they covered in Computing using appropriate vocabulary.

 Children will be confident users of technology, able to use it to accomplish a wide variety of goals, both at home and in school.
+They will have the knowledge and skills to do this in a safe way.

 Monitoring